hamsterz0/GloveLet/3d_viewer_python/README.md

 **Restart the computer for the changes to take effect**

 ## Optional: Setup Arduino code

-If you want to change and upload a new script to the arduino, the steps are:
+If you want to change and upload a new script to the arduino, the steps are

 1. Download the Arduino IDE
 2. Go into the source folder for the IDE and look for a folder named **libraries**
 3. Add the **I2Cdev** and **MPU6050** folders in there.